nodesense/caprus-react-2020/README.md

   ??

-  how to acheive state, life cycles in functional components
+  how to acheive state, life cycles in functional components?
     React Hooks

-      state in functional component
+      state in functional component?

-      life cycle in functional component
+      life cycle in functional component?
           componentDidMount
-          componentDidUpdate
-          componentWillunmount
+          componentDidUpdate - called on update cycle, after render func componentWillunmount